China factory activity eases, service sector gains in April

 The official purchasing managers’ index came in at 51.4 for April, easing from 51.5 in the previous month but still above the 50-point mark that separates expansion from contraction on the index’s 100-point scale.

-The latest numbers come as trade tensions between China and the U.S. remain elevated, with potential implications for China’s sprawling export-oriented manufacturing sector.
+The latest numbers come amid simmering trade tensions between Beijing and Washington, with potential implications for China’s sprawling export-oriented manufacturing sector.

-The China Federation of Logistics & Purchasing’s survey found that factory output held steady but new orders and new export orders weakened for the month, indicating waning demand.
+The trade conflict will be in the spotlight again this week as U.S. Treasury Secretary Steve Mnuchin leads a delegation to Beijing for talks aimed at defusing the threat to economic relations between the world’s two largest economies.

 Most Read Business Stories